 While Mendes is looking forward to this weekend’s pop-up, and heartened by the success of last week’s turnout, opening a restaurant isn’t her goal.
 She’s more interested in someday launching a line of grocery items, including drinks and perhaps kits for making acarajé, fried spheres of black-eyed peas popular in Brazil and West Africa.
 Her Lebanese friend jokingly calls them “the falafels of your people,” and Mendes tends to agree.
 Seeing the popularity of the falafel mixes that line the shelves at her local grocery store got her thinking, “Why can’t I do the same?”

 Cantine Toca Toca’s pop-up at Maquis Yasolo (3763 Notre-Dame Street West) is being held on May 1 and 2.
-Order directly from the online vegan canteen for weekly pick-ups on Thursday and Sundays, or delivery on Sundays only.
+Order directly from the online vegan canteen for weekly pick-ups on Thursdays and Sundays, or delivery on Sundays only.